Prof. Barry Quinn

 1. Fei Li Sustainable Investing, Report and Gender Diversity (fully-funded by QBS scholarship) (Principal Supervisor)

-2. Abhishek Pramnanick AI and the future of financial regulation (fully-funded by QBS scholarship) (Principal Supervisor)
+2. Abhishek Pramanick AI and the future of financial regulation (fully-funded by QBS scholarship) (Principal Supervisor)

 3. Dongwei (Jeffrey) Li The Economics of AI patents and productivity in finance (fully-funded by DofE scholarship) (Principal Supervisor)